Conformality of non-conformal correlators: General Feynman diagrams

 \subsection{Proof of equality of all Feynman diagrams}

 Consider a general Feynman diagram with the number of vertices being $V$, and the number of internal lines being $I$.
 We use the identity in \eqref{cuttingrule} to cut every internal line.
 This replaces the propagator of the internal line with two propagators whose scaling dimensions are related to the scaling dimension of the original propagator by the relation \eqref{cutdelta}.
-We then imagine doing the integrals over all the $V$ vertices.
 Following this procedure reduces any general Feynman diagram to a product of $V$ contact diagrams with spacetime integrals over $I$ of the points.
 Using our proof of the identity \eqref{flatfromsoft} for all contact diagrams, we can replace each such diagram by its conformal counterpart.
 Finally, we perform the spacetime integrals over all the intermediate points $z_i$ to find the correspondence \eqref{softarbitfeyn} relating Feynman diagrams with massless fields and their conformal counterparts.

 We now formalize the argument of the previous paragraph.
 Any arbitrary Feynman diagram can be represented by the following expression

 where $i$ runs over all the vertices ranging from $1$ to $V$.
 For each vertex $i$, $j$ takes values in the set $E_i$ of indices of the external fields that connect to the vertex $i$.
 Let the set of indices of internal lines that connect to the vertex $i$ be $I_i$.
 We assume an ordering of the vertices and let $k$ takes values in the set $I'_k$, the set of indices of internal lines at each vertex $k$ that haven't already been accounted for in the sets $I'_i$ with $i <k$.
 Now, we use the identity \eqref{cuttingrule} to replace each internal line in \eqref{arbitfeyn} by a spacetime integral over a product of propagators to find